English waivers - definition

 Scenario A: To be eligible to enter a Commerce degree, the provider requires, as part of its document requirements, a minimum score of 6.5 for IELTS (Academic) with no individual band less than 6.0, or citizenship of an approved English-speaking country.

 Example: Student A, a Russian citizen, achieved an overall IELTS score of 6.5 but had some individual bands less than 6.0.
 The student had one year of work experience as an intern at a London public relations company and had stayed in the United Kingdom for three years.
 These factors do not meet the provider’s documented English requirements.
 However, the Head of Academic Unit considered these factors and granted Student A entry.
-This decision was documented this decision internally as required by the provider’s policy.
+This decision was documented internally as required by the provider’s policy.
 TEQSA considers this to be an English waiver.

 Where a student is admitted based on having met the provider’s minimum English proficiency requirements outlined within the provider’s statutes and regulations or admissions information and policy, these decisions are not considered to be English waivers.

 Such alternative requirements may include forms of English testing such as TOEFL1, Pearson, Cambridge, or other forms of demonstrating proficiency such as ELICOS2, English language bridging programs, prior English qualifications, other senior secondary qualifications, and the provider’s own English entrance exams.

 For TEQSA’s purposes, criteria that do not require English testing (such as citizenship or prior completed study in an English-speaking country) are not considered to be waivers if they are part of the provider’s documented English proficiency requirements.
 In this instance, the provider has transparently documented the types of non-testing criteria that are considered to provide sufficient evidence regarding a student’s level of English proficiency.